rober-m/marlowe-workshop-kit/creating_wallets/README.md

 To install the `cardano-address` tool download the zipped file under the Assets section from the [cardano-address GitHub page](https://github.com/IntersectMBO/cardano-addresses/releases).
 Unzip the file and add the `cardano-address` executable file to your system path, e.g. copy them to `/usr/local/bin/`.

-To install the `cardano-wallet` tool download the zipped file under the Assets section from the [cardano-address GitHub page](https://github.com/IntersectMBO/cardano-addresses/releases).
+To install the `cardano-wallet` tool download the zipped file under the Assets section from the [cardano-wallet GitHub page](https://github.com/cardano-foundation/cardano-wallet#obtaining-cardano-wallet).
 Unzip the file and add the `cardano-wallet` executable file to your system path, e.g. copy them to `/usr/local/bin/`.

 The *generate_seeds_and_addresses_2.sh* script requires `cardano-wallet` server running and synced.
 To startup the server execute the following command:
 ```console